sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/_index.md

 In the following screenshot you can see the exemplary setup of the REVAD service.

 Please pay extra attention to setup correctly all **Service Endpoints** which are being used for monitoring and other services.
 Of course **the URLs depend on your own ScienceMesh instance setup!**

+**It is quite important to get the monitoring settings right (monitoring must be enabled for the REVAD service and for the METRICS and GATEWAY endpoints (and ONLY those)**

 {{< imgproc "revad-service.png" Fit "579x903" >}}
 {{< /imgproc >}}